-AT&T Prepaid is AT&T's own prepaid brand - and they offer a solid tablet based plan that is of interest to nomads seeking unlimited data on a tablet device.
+AT&T Prepaid is AT&T's own prepaid brand - and they offer an unlimited tablet based plan that is of interest to nomads seeking unlimited data on a tablet device.

 Tablet Prepaid Unlimited Plan